All Episodes

 Let me first say good morning to our viewers all over the states and its good people.

-It will be spring all over the world.
+And I hope that it will be spring all over the world.

-Shown to reporters who then say these were alleged to have been, these might have been, gosh, this was purported to be.
+Shown to reporters who then say, these were alleged to have been, these might have been, gosh, this was purported to be.

-The Bush administration represents that these were, you know, all that kind of stuff because they cannot face actual evidence, because after all, Bush is the guy who lied about WMD, isn't he?
+The Bush administration represents that these were, you know, all that kind of stuff because they cannot face actual evidence.

 You know, so that's where we're going.

-Anyway, Sawyer, Diane Sawyer.
+Anyway, Sawyer, Diane Sawyer, oh, please.

-Will you prosecute anyone trying to bring Iranian weapons into Iraq?
+Here's the next question: Will you prosecute anyone trying to bring Iranian weapons into Iraq?

 The U.S. administration and Bush are used to accusing others.

-The fact that you are showing us some pieces of papers and you call them documents.
+The fact that you are showing us some pieces of papers and you call them documents, they do not solve any problem.

 There should be a court to prove the case and to verify the case.